 Back in the day, fishing was about waiting — sometimes for nothing.
 Nowadays, thanks to fish finders, you can actively target specific fish species, even in murky or deep waters.

-To help you out, we did extensive research to provide you with general information and product reviews so you can make an informed decision.
+To help you out, we did extensive research to provide you with this roundup of the best castable fish finders to give you options to choose from.

 My Top Pick

-Of all the products we will be reviewing today, we recommend the Deeper Smart Sonar PRO+.
-This fish finder has the longest transmission range between the transducer and your device.
+Of all the products we will be reviewing today, I choose the Deeper Smart Sonar PRO+ as the best castable fish finder.
+This gadget has the longest transmission range between the transducer and your device.
 Also, it is suitable for shallow and deep-water fishing.
 What’s more, the Deeper Smart Sonar PRO+ allows for bathymetric mapping.

 If you’re stuck on which item to get, read over our castable fish finder reviews.
 Compare their pros and cons to see which matches your fishing style.